apache/cordova-docs/docs/en/edge/cordova/storage/localstorage/localstorage.md

 localStorage
 ===============

-Provides access to a W3C Storage interface (http://dev.w3.org/html5/webstorage/#the-localstorage-attribute)
+Provides access to a [W3C Storage interface](http://dev.w3.org/html5/webstorage/#the-localstorage-attribute)

     var storage = window.localStorage;

 Methods
 -------

-- __key__: Returns the name of the key at the position specified.
+- __key__: Returns the name of the key at the specified position.
-- __getItem__: Returns the item identified by it's key.
+- __getItem__: Returns the item identified by the specified key.
-- __setItem__: Saves and item at the key provided.
+- __setItem__: Assigns a keyed item's value.
-- __removeItem__: Removes the item identified by it's key.
+- __removeItem__: Removes the item identified by the specified key.
-- __clear__: Removes all of the key value pairs.
+- __clear__: Removes all of the key/value pairs.

 Details
 -----------

-localStorage provides an interface to a W3C Storage interface.
-It allows one to save data as key-value pairs.

-Note: window.sessionStorage provides the same interface, but is cleared between app launches.
+The `window.localStorage` interface is based on the W3C Web Storage interface.
+An app can use it to save persistent data using key-value pairs.
+The `window.sessionStorage` interface works the same way, but all data is cleared each time the app closes.

 Supported Platforms
 -------------------